liamzdenek/ferment-ai/memory-bank/progress.md

 ## Next Milestones

-1. **Implement HttpApplication** (Target: Week 1)
+1. **Implement HttpApplication** (Target: Week 1) ✅
-   - Create the HttpApplication class in the core-constructs-runtime package
+   - Created the HttpApplication class in the runtime package
-   - Implement the serve operation to initialize the HTTP API
+   - Implemented the serve operation to initialize the HTTP API
-   - Integrate with the journal system
+   - Integrated with the journal system
-   - Support real-time streaming of events
+   - Added support for plugins and custom routes

-2. **Create Processor/Runtime Module Interface** (Target: Week 1)
+2. **Create ModuleProcessor** (Target: Week 1) ✅
-   - Design and implement a processor/runtime module interface
+   - Implemented the ModuleProcessor class in the runtime package
-   - Validate that all necessary modules are available to execute the constructs
+   - Added validation for construct binding
-   - Create clear error messages for missing modules
+   - Created clear error messages for missing modules
-   - Support extensibility for custom modules
+   - Added support for executing runtime modules

 3. **Fix TypeScript Errors** (Target: Week 2)
    - Add type declarations for Express, CORS, and body-parser